Bomb targeting security chief in Yemen's Aden kills four soldiers

 The bomb exploded in front of the provincial government building and wounded eight people although security chief, Shelal Ali Shayyeh, was unharmed, the sources said.

-A suicide car bomb planted outside Shayyeh's home on Thursday ended a period of relative calm in Aden, the temporary base of Yemen's internationally recognised government.
+A suicide car bomb planted outside Shayyeh's home on Thursday ended a period of relative calm in Aden, the temporary base of Yemen's internationally recognized government.

 The attacks follow gains by Yemeni and Emirati forces based in Aden, who have mounted an offensive against al Qaeda militants in towns on the south coast.